 The Red Rose City of Petra is one of the Seven Wonders of the Modern World.
-Hidden in a canyon deep in Jordan, this incredible place has remained perfectly intact and preserved, making you feel like you’ve really traveled back in time when you visit.
-Petra is one of the most incredible places to visit, and yet has managed to remain under the radar for a long time.
-A visit here is something that you really should plan ahead to make the most of it since there is a lot to see and tourism is still a bit old-fashioned.
-Here’s everything you need to know to have a picture-perfect visit there.
+Hidden in a canyon deep in Jordan, this incredible place has remained perfectly intact and preserved, making you feel like you’ve traveled back when you visit.

 There are several documentaries, books, and resources about Petra available online that you should take advantage of so that you arrive in Petra as educated as you can.
 You can also read the Ultimate First Timer’s Guide to Petra for some additional tips.

 There are several hotels for all budgets around Petra, in the town called Wadi Musa.
 A few are right outside the entrance to the visitors center, meaning you could wake up in the morning and walk right there.
 But because of this location, these were among the most expensive.
-Just a ten-minute taxi drive away, I found the Hyatt Zaman, a newly constructed beautiful hotel with an authentic Jordanian feel.
-It was easy to arrange an early morning pick up to drive to Petra to be there when it opened, and it was about half the cost of staying nearby.

 The visitor’s center opens at 6 am, and after buying a ticket to enter it’s about a twenty-minute walk down the Siq to get into the canyon.
 You’ll pass some ruins and signs with information along the way, but you take the same road out, so pass by everything in order to get the Treasury as quickly as possible.
 Your ticket includes a horse ride down the Siq if you want to take it, but be aware the people caring for the horses will expect a small tip.